wikimedia/operations-software-varnish-varnishkafka/README.md

 Please note that the entire codebase assumes the use of glibc, so other C library implementations might not compile or work as expected.

+Varnishkafka uses `daemon()`, which is included by default in glibc 2.19 and later. glibc 2.19 or a later version is available in Ubuntu 14.04 or Debian 8.
+To use an earlier version of glibc, compile with the `-D_BSD_SOURCE` flag.

 ## Instructions